Eric McCormack: Will & Grace

 McCormack received his breakthrough role in 1998 when he was cast as gay lawyer Will Truman on the NBC sitcom Will & Grace.
 McCormack said that when the part came along, he was convinced he was right for the role.
 "At the end of the audition, Max Mutchnick, co-creator and executive producer of the show said 'That was perfect.
 Just to let you know, you never have to be more gay than that.'"
 He explained that when he first read the script, "what hit me immediately was that this was me.
 I mean, sexual orientation aside, Will was so much like me.
-He's a great host, he's relatively funny and he has great friends and he's a good friend to them ... the gay issue just wasn't really a big thing."
+He's a great host, he's relatively funny and he has great friends and he's a good friend to them... the gay issue just wasn't really a big thing."
 The show debuted on September 21, 1998, and was watched by almost 8.6 million American viewers.
 Will & Grace quickly developed a loyal audience, with the show and McCormack receiving strong reviews.
 John Carman of the San Francisco Chronicle commented that McCormack and costar Debra Messing (who played Will's best friend Grace Adler) worked "nicely" together.
 Kay McFadden of The Seattle Times also praised McCormack, Messing, and the supporting cast as "very funny".
-For this performance, he earned four Emmy Award nominations (2000, 2001, 2003, 2005), one of which resulted in a win (2001), for Outstanding Lead Actor in a Comedy Series.
+For the performance, he earned four Emmy Award nominations (2000, 2001, 2003, 2005), one of which resulted in a win (2001), for Outstanding Lead Actor in a Comedy Series.
 In addition, he received five Golden Globe Award nominations.

 Also in 1998, McCormack appeared in Stephen Herek's comedy film Holy Man.
 The film was critically and financially unsuccessful.
-The following year he starred in the comedy movie Free Enterprise (1999), a movie about two filmmakers (McCormack and Rafer Weigel) obsessed with actor William Shatner and Star Trek.
+The next year he starred in the comedy movie Free Enterprise (1999), a movie about two filmmakers (McCormack and Rafer Weigel) obsessed with actor William Shatner and Star Trek.
 Film critic Kevin Thomas of the Los Angeles Times wrote that McCormack and Weigel "both make a strong impression".
 In 2000, McCormack appeared in the ABC television movie The Audrey Hepburn Story, portraying actor Mel Ferrer.